eitland/bits-and-pieces/basics/tooling/Windows.md

 ---
 layout: post
-title: Blogging Like a Hacker
+title: Basic tooling on Windows
 ---
 # Basic software I use on Windows machines